Factors and connected factors in tough graphs with high isolated toughness: Introduction

+In 1978 Vergenas formulated a criterion for the existence of $(1,f)$-factors and showed that the criterion becomes simpler for the following special case. \begin{thm}{\rm (\cite{LasVergnas-1978})} {Let $G$ be a graph and let $f$ be an integer-valued function on $V(G)$ with $f\ge 2$.
+Then $G$ has a $(1,f)$-factor if and only if for all $S\subseteq V(G)$, $iso(G\setminus S)\le \sum_{v\in S} f(v).$ }\end{thm}

+In 1985 Enomoto, Jackson, Katerinis, and Saito proved the following theorem on tough graphs, which was originally conjectured by Chv\'atal (1973)~\cite{Chvatal-1973}.
+In 1990 Katerinis~\cite{Katerinis-1990} generalized their result by replacing a weaker sufficient toughness condition for the existence of $[a,b]$-factors, provided that $a > b$. \begin{thm}{\rm (\cite{Enomoto-Jackson-Katerinis-Saito-1985})} Every $k$-tough graph $G$ of order at least $k+1$ with $k|V(G)|$ even has a $k$-factor. \end{thm}

+In 2007 Ma and Yu strengthened Katerinis' result by replacing isolated toughness condition as the following theorem.
+In this paper, we provide a supplement for their result by improving Theorem~\ref{thm:tough:r-factor} for $(k+1)$-iso-tough graphs by showing that the needed toughness can be pushed down to the fixed number $1$.
+In Section~\ref{sec:Graphs with higher toughness}, we also establish another refined version in $k$-iso-tough graphs. \begin{thm}{\rm (\cite{Ma-Yu-2007})} Every $(a-\frac{b-a}{b})$-iso-tough graph has an $[a, b]$-factor, when $b>a\ge 1$. \end{thm}

+In 1973 Chv\'atal~\cite{Chvatal-1973} conjectured that there exists a positive real number $t_0$ such that every $t_0$-tough graph of order at least three admits a Hamiltonian cycle.
+In 2000 Ellingham and Zha~\cite{Ellingham-Zha-2000} confirmed a weaker version of this conjecture by proving that every $4$-tough graph of order at least three admits a connected $\{2,3\}$-factor.
+Motivated by this result, one way ask whether higher toughness can guarantee the existence of connected $\{k,k+1\}$-factors.
+The following theorem shows that the answer is positive.
+In this paper, we show that the needed toughness of this theorem can be pushed down to the fixed number $3$ but in $(k+1)$-iso-tough graphs. \begin{thm}{\rm (\cite{Ellingham-Nam-Voss-2002,Ellingham-Zha-2000}, see \cite{ClosedWalks})} Every $k$-tough graph of order at least $k+1$ has a connected $\{k,k+1\}$-factor, where $k\ge 3$. \end{thm}

-In this section, we shall present some sufficient toughness conditions for the existence of near $f$-factors in graphs with high enough isolated toughness.
-Before doing so, let us state a theorem due to Tutte (1952) as the following version. \begin{thm}{\rm (\cite{MR0048775})} {Let $G$ be a general graph and let $f$ be an integer-valued function on $V(G)$.
-Then $G$ has a near $f$-factor if and only if for all disjoint subsets $A$ and $B$ of $V(G)$,
+In 1990 Katerinis formulated the following sufficient toughness condition for the existence of $f$-factors.
+In Section~\ref{sec:f-factors}, we introduce some sufficient toughness conditions for the existence of $f$-factors and connected $\{f,f+1\}$-factors in graphs with high enough isolated toughness as mentioned in the abstract. \begin{thm}{\rm (\cite{Katerinis-1990})} Let $G$ be a graph and let $f$ be a positive integer-valued function on $V(G)$ satisfying $a\le f\le b$, where $a$ and $b$ are two positive integers.
+If $G$ is $\frac{1}{4a}((b+a)^2+2(b-a)+1)$-tough and $\sum_{v\in V(G)}f(v)$ is even, then $G$ has an $f$-factor. \end{thm}